ignite/cli/docs/4 Configure a Blockchain/1 Configuration.md

  staked: "100000000stake"
 ```

-## Bootstrap your blockchain with changes
+## Bootstrap your Blockchain with Changes

-To bootstrap your blockchain with changes, you can change values for parameters in the generated `config.yml` and add parameters
+To bootstrap your blockchain with changes, you can change values for existing parameters in the generated `config.yml` and add parameters that are not provided by default.

-For parameter details, see (config.yml Reference)[2%20config.yml%20Reference.md].
+For parameter details, see (config.yml Reference)[<https://docs.starport.network/configure/reference.html>].

 ## Changes to `config.yml`